-HE 2.5 Inclusionary Housing.
-To the extent permitted by law, the City will require all residential developments-including, but not limited to, single-unit dwelling housing,

-- a.
-Projects consisting of one single-unit dwelling unit per lot when not part of a larger subdivision are exempt from the inclusionary requirement. - Projects consisting of two to four units shall pay an inclusionary housing in-lieu fee. - c.
+- HE 2.5 Inclusionary Housing.
+To the extent permitted by law, the City will require all residential developments-including, but not limited to, single-unit dwelling housing, multiple-unit housing, condominiums, townhouses, stock cooperatives, and land subdivisions-to provide affordable housing as follows: - a.
+Projects consisting of one single-unit dwelling unit per lot when not part of a larger subdivision are exempt from the inclusionary requirement. - b.
+Projects consisting of two to four units shall pay an inclusionary housing in-lieu fee. - c.
 Projects of five or more units will be required to construct the applicable number of units, except that the City Council, at its sole discretion, may allow the inclusionary requirement for these projects to be satisfied by alternative means as set forth in this Implementation Program. - d.
 Projects of five or more units located outside of the Central Hollister Affordable Housing Opportunity Sites, including subdivisions for purposes of condominium conversions, are required to provide 20 percent affordable units of the total number of units.
 The City may consider decreasing the 20 percent affordable unit requirement, but not less than 15 percent, on a case-by-case basis where the community services, such as new onsite or nearby park/open space facilities, resulting from the project exceed standards set forth in applicable law.